 For Christmas (how long ago does that feel now?!)
 I finally moved into the digital age and got a Kindle.
-Since getting the Kindle I have read a lot more books than I previously would per month, and do you know what, I love it!
+Since getting the Kindle I have read a lot more books than I previously would per month.
+Do you know what?
+I love it!
 Take a look of what i’m reading:

-Now, I don’t think anything will ever take away from holding a real book in your hand and feeling the pages between your fingers, but having a Kindle or e-reader definitely opens up the number of books you can carry with you at any one time.
-Who doesn’t want a more room in their bag??
+Now, I don’t think anything will ever take away from holding a real book in your hand.
+The feeling the pages between your fingers.
+However, having a Kindle definitely opens up the number of books you can carry with you at any one time.
+Who doesn’t want a more room in their bag??*

-So my preference in a genre often changes but I will always love reading a good crime thriller type of book, and that is just what I have been reading since Christmas.
-As I was trying to navigate my way around the Kindle store and how to purchase books to read I came across the ‘free’ section.
+So my preference in a genre often changes but I will always love reading a good crime thriller book.
+That is just what I have been reading since Christmas.
+As I was trying to navigate my way around the Kindle store and how to purchase books, I came across the ‘free’ section.
 There is so much choice to choose from, some offering one book and others offering a three book series all for free!